 We often associate juniper berries with the production of gin, but juniper is a plant of national ecological importance which has been declining, especially in the Southern half of Britain.
-National Trust ranges are now working to reverse the decline and to ensure that Juniper remains a permanent feature of our countryside.
+National Trust rangers are now working to reverse the decline and to ensure that juniper remains a permanent feature of our countryside.

 Juniper is a key ingredient in one of our favourite tipples (gin is flavoured by the berries).
 But that’s not actually the reason the Chilterns Countryside team is nurturing juniper seedlings in its barns.

 Juniper is a plant of national importance which has been declining, especially in the Southern half of Britain.
 This is mainly due to loss of habitat, through modern farming practices destroying sensitive chalk grassland sites, the application of artificial fertilisers and removal of the grazing pressures of domestic livestock from poor farmland grassland leading to scrub growth and woodland succession.

 Juniper is almost a habitat in its own right; it is home to some species which could not survive without it, including certain fungi and insects such as the juniper shield bug and juniper carpet moth.
 It also supports birds and mammals throughout the winter with its berries.

 However, juniper has been declining in the UK and a recent Plantlife report says it could face extinction within the next 50 years.